 If you win a large settlement, your compensatory damages will probably involve more than one of the above categories.
 It’s advisable to talk to an attorney about tax issues before accepting a personal injury settlement.
 He or she may be able to reach an agreement with the defendant on allocating the payout to your benefit.
 While the IRS is not required to recognize these agreements, they are likely to do so.

-Contact the personal injury attorneys at TorkLaw if you need any advice about a personal injury claim.
-We can help you receive a much larger settlement or award than you would on your own.
-Call us today for a free consultation.
+Our experienced attorneys can help you receive a much larger settlement or award than you would on your own, and we can connect you with professionals who can help structure settlements to reduce your taxes if needed.
+Call us today for a free case consultation.